Tsihugwa/C-_Object_Oriented_Programming/README.md

 # C-_Object_Oriented_Programming
-Projects that demonstate object oreinted in C# programming
+The project is a simple Car Rental application system that is to utilises windows forms C#